openENTRANCE/Model-linkage-Legacy/Variable/README.md

 | PowerGenerator1    |
 | PowerGenerator2    |

-## Dictionary of Variable
+## Definition of Variable

-All information to be considered should be added [here](https://github.com/openENTRANCE/Model-linkage/blob/master/Variable/Variable_Dictionary.yml).
+All information to be considered should be added [here](https://github.com/openENTRANCE/Model-linkage/blob/master/Variable/Variable_Definition.yml).

 As brief part of the **Dictionary of Variable**:
 | Variable                                                                    | Definition                                                                                                                            |